angular/angular/src/cdk/portal/portal.md

+The `portals` package provides a flexible system for rendering dynamic content into an application.

 ### Portals
 A `Portal `is a piece of UI that can be dynamically rendered to an open slot on the page.